 Daikon is a long white Asian radish that looks like a parsnip, though it’s usually much larger.
-Slightly less pungent than the small round radishes, they’re quite good raw or pickled for an excellent crunch in a salad — however, I love them the most roasted and doused in sweet and spicy flavors.
+Slightly less pungent than the small round radishes, they’re quite good raw or pickled for an excellent crunch in a salad.

-Please don’t expect the same texture that you’d find in a potato French fry.
 These Daikon fries will have a wonderful caramelized “crust,” but they will be softer than they will be crisp.
-Oh, and I wouldn’t even think about dipping them in any sort of a sauce, as each one is a mouthful of scrumptious flavors.
+Oh, and I wouldn’t even think about dipping them in any sort of a sauce.
+There’s simply no need!
+Each one is a mouthful of scrumptious flavors — ginger, chiles, and soy sauce, to name a few.

 - ¼ cup grape seed oil